"Wow. Thank goodness for machine learning. That task was so easy."

 The same thing is happening in marketing.

-Artificial intelligence is enabling brands to personalize at scale, transforming the buying process for customers and leaving competitors in the dust.
+AI marketing is enabling brands to personalize at scale, transforming the buying process for customers and leaving competitors in the dust.

 Our founder and CEO, Paul Roetzer, sat down with Social Media Examiner's Michael Stelzner to break down what AI is, the impact it's going to have in marketing (hint: It's in the trillions of dollars range), and how marketers can start harnessing their competitive advantage today.